Protestantism in Myanmar: Christian Reformed Church in Myanmar

-The Christian Reformed Church in Myanmar is a Reformed church of Myanmar, and was founded in 1985 by Pastor Chan Thleng who was former ordained in the Presbyterian Church in Myanmar.
-He belongs to the Matu tribe in Southern Chin State born in 1954 become Christian in 1974.
-In 1985 he founded the United Christian Church after he graduated from Calvin Theological Seminary in Grand Rapids, MI he returned to Burma and changed the denominations name to the Christian Reformed Church.
+The Christian Reformed Church in Myanmar was founded in 1985 by Pastor Chan Thleng who was ordained in the Presbyterian Church in Myanmar.
+He was born into the Matu tribe in Southern Chin State in 1954 and become a Christian in 1974.
+In 1985 he founded the United Christian Church.
+After he graduated from Calvin Theological Seminary in Grand Rapids, MI he returned to Burma and changed the denominations name to the Christian Reformed Church.
 It has 52 congregations and 13 preaching points with more than 6,000 members.
 The church is divided into 10 Classes.
 Most of the evangelists work among Buddhist and Animist people.
-The church is divided into classes.

 The Church recognises the Belgic Confession, Heidelberg Catechism, Canons of Dort and the Ecumenical Creeds.
-To train pastors the church founded the Reformed Theological seminary in Yangon in 1997.
+The Reformed Theological seminary was established in Yangon in 1997.
 The college offers a degree of Bachelor of Theology.
-The Christian Reformed Church maintains a clinic opened in 1999 in Matupi.
-It belonged to the Reformed Ecumenical Council, the only Burmese denomination to do so.
-But REC merged with the World Alliance of Reformed Churches, now the Christian Reformed Church is affiliated with the World Communion of Reformed Churches.
+The Christian Reformed Church also maintains a clinic which was opened in 1999 in Matupi.

+The church belonged to the Reformed Ecumenical Council, the only Burmese denomination to do so.
+When the REC merged with the World Alliance of Reformed Churches, the Christian Reformed Church moved its affiliation to the World Communion of Reformed Churches.
 The denomination held its 26th General assembly in 17–20 March 2011.
 It entered into official ecclesiastical fellowship with the Christian Reformed Church in North America in 2011.

 Presbyterian Churches

+The largest Presbyterian denomination in the country is the Presbyterian Church in Myanmar.
+It was formed in 1956 when missionaries arrived from India.
+In 2023, it has 245 congregations with more than 33,000 members.
+Other denominations include;